 Meanwhile, panic has gripped the area after news of the unexpected visitors spread.

 The Asiatic lion (Panthera leo persica), also known as the Indian lion or Persian lion, is a lion sub-species that exists as a single population in Gujarat.
 Some Asiatic lions also live in zoos.
 It is listed as an endangered species by the IUCN due to its small population size.
-Since 2010, the lion population in the Gir Forest Park has steadily increased.
+Since 2010, the lion population in the Gir Forest National Park has steadily increased.
 In May 2015, the 14th Asiatic Lion Census was conducted over an area of about 20,000 square kilometers.
 The lion population then was estimated at 523, comprising of 109 adult males, 201 adult females and 213 cubs.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)